ignc-research/arena-bench/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 # arena-bench (IEEE Robotics and Automation Letters (RA-L), 2022)
-This repository provides the code used in our paper ["Arena-Bench: A Benchmarking Suite for Obstacle Avoidance Approaches in Highly Dynamic Environments"](https://arxiv.org/abs/2206.05728).
+This repository provides the code used in our paper ["Arena-Bench: A Benchmarking Suite for Obstacle Avoidance Approaches in Highly Dynamic Environments"](https://arxiv.org/abs/2206.05728) (accepted for publication in RA-L).
 The scope of this project is to benchmark dynamic obstacle avoidance approaches on different robotic systems in highly dynamic simulation environments.

 - [Benchmark scenarios](#benchmark-scenarios)
 - [Benchmark architecture](#benchmark-architecture)